Discretizing

 model = bn.structure_learning.fit(df_discrete, methodtype='hc', scoretype='bic')

-# Independence test
+# Perform independence test

 model = bn.independence_test(model, df, prune=True)